jaggedmountain/signal_agent/README.md

 signal_agent
 ```

-Send yourself a Note to Self message ("what's 2+2?").
-You should see log lines
+Send a Note to Self message ("what's 2+2?").
+Observe log lines
 and a reply appear in the thread.
 Ctrl-C to stop.
 The binary reads
 `~/.config/signal_agent.env` itself — no shell sourcing needed.